markisha64/mcwsp/README.md

 Type in the Minecraft server adress you wish to play on.
 If both websockets are connected you can connect your Minecraft client to localhost and you'll be playing on desired server.

-For extra control you can use -secure , -auth , and -port command line arguments
+For extra control you can use -secure , -auth , -port and -wsport command line arguments

 -secure
 ```